-- Requiring you to get all prescriptions for those medications from certain pharmacy and/or from a certain doctor - Limiting the amount of those medications we will cover for you
+- Requiring you to get all prescriptions for those medications from certain pharmacy and/or from a certain doctor - Limiting the amount of those medications we will cover for you prescriptions for these drugs only from a specific provider or pharmacy.

 If we think that one or more limitations should apply to you, we will send you a letter in advance.
-The letter will explain the limitations we think should apply.
+The letter will tell you if we will limit coverage of these drugs for you, or if you'll be required to get the